-Be prepared for the 2019 hurricane season.
+Be prepared for this years hurricane season.

 Hurricane season runs from June 1st and continues until November 30th.
-The 2019 forecast, by The Weather Company, an IBM Business, is predicting 14 named storms, 7 hurricanes and 3 major hurricanes this season.
+For the 2019 forecast, by The Weather Company, an IBM Business, is predicting 14 named storms, 7 hurricanes and 3 major hurricanes this season.
 While this is slightly below average, the risk to life and property damage is no less serious.

 During any major weather event, your priority is your safety and protecting your property.
 The National Weather Service provides detailed planning information during Hurricane Preparedness Week (May 5-11, 2019).
 Begin planning now to protect your home and family, before the first storm forms.

 The 2018 season brought 15 named storms, including eight hurricanes, two of which were “major.”
 Florence and Michael stormed through the southeast, together killing 102 people and causing about $49 billion in damage.
 2017 was a bad year for hurricanes, too, with Hurricane Maria devastating Puerto Rico, Irma affecting the U.S. Virgin Islands and Florida, and Harvey unleashing historic flooding in Texas.

 - Assemble Disaster Supplies